fdiblen/cpp2wasm/README.md

 });
 ```

-The `module` variable contains the `NewtonRaphson` class we defined in the binding above.
+The `module` variable contains the `PiCalculate` class we defined in the binding above.

 The root finder can be called with.